Israel has killed nearly 19,000 children in Gaza war as strikes intensify

 “In addition to destroying over 450 residential blocks in Gaza City’s Zeitoun neighbourhood, Israel’s operations have now expanded to the nearby Sabra area.
 These areas lead to the main heart of Gaza City,” Abu Azzoum said.

-Meanwhile, key mediator Qatar has confirmed that Hamas responded positively to a Gaza ceasefire proposal, including a 60-day truce and partial captives-for-prisoners exchange,
+Meanwhile, key mediator Qatar has confirmed that Hamas responded positively to a Gaza ceasefire proposal, including a 60-day truce and partial captives-for-prisoners exchange.

 Two Israeli officials on Tuesday said Israel is studying Hamas’s response to the proposal, without providing more details.
-But Israeli media reported the Far-right Israeli government wants all the captives held in Gaza, alive and dead, returned all at once.
+But Israeli media reported that the far-right Israeli government wants all the captives held in Gaza, alive and dead, returned all at once.

 Attacks on Gaza City intensify, ceasefire proposal in balance